Thank you for your interest in pursuing graduate study at the University of Illinois!

 18. How much will it cost me to complete an MA or PhD?

-Because we only accept as many students as we can support financially, there is very little cost to you to get an MA or PhD here.
-All students have a teaching assistantship, a research assistantship, a fellowship, or a combination, and receive a stipend in the form of a monthly paycheck.
-Students are responsible for paying al small amount of fees per semester, and these fees cover access to student services, such as the gym and the health center.
+Because we only accept as many students as we can support financially, there is very little cost to you to get an MA or PhD at the University of Illinois.
+All admitted MA and PhD students receive a tuition waiver and a teaching assistantship, research assistantship, fellowship, or a combination, thanks to which they receive a stipend in the form of a monthly paycheck.
+Students are responsible for paying a small amount of fees per semester, and these fees cover access to student services, such as the gym and the health center.

 19. What is the academic year stipend for teaching assistants?

 Graduate students on our campus are unionized through the Graduate Employees' Organization.
 The minimum stipend for teaching assistants for academic year 2025-2026 will be $24,200.
 This stipend typically increases each year.
-The academic year is August 16 to May 15 (9 months).
+The stipend is paid over the 9 months of the academic year (August 16 to May 15).

 20Can I live (well) on the teaching assistant stipend?